 WEIL FILES A LAWSUIT

-Chicago: Joseph Weil, 84, a retired con man, who filed a $100,000 libel suit against a magazine who said he was dead.
+Chicago: Joseph Weil, 84, a retired con man, filed a $100,000 libel suit against a magazine that said he was dead.
 Weil was a dapper man and very much alive.
 The suit charged that the magazine called "Man's Smashing Stories" ran a story that Weil died in New York's Bowery neighborhood (Bowery was New York's center for prostitution, street crimes and bars catering to the gay community) in 1934.
 (June 16, 1959)

 "The Sting" movie makers were sued for $50 million.

 CHICAGO - June 12, 1976 (UPI) - The author of the life story of the late con man Joseph "Yellow Kid" Weil filed a $50 million suit Friday against the producers, stars, and distributors of the hit movie "The Sting." including actors Robert Redford.
 Paul Newman and Robert Shaw.
 The suit, filed on behalf of author William T. Srannon, accuses the defendants of violating the book's copyright and replicating Weil's escapades without consent.

-READ: "Yellow Kid Weil, the Autobiography of America's Master Swindler", Published in 1948.
-Courtesy of my Digital Research Library of Illinois History®.
+READ: "Yellow Kid Weil, the Autobiography of America's Master Swindler," Published in 1948.